 Several months ago, my mom was diagnosed with breast cancer.
 I don’t think I’ll ever forget the shock of finding out.
-My mother, the doctor, who did everything in her power to avoid cancer… Yet, there it was.
-She faced endless doctors appointments and paralyzing decisions, chemo (which triggered an autoimmune disease that had been dormant), herceptin infusions, and finally, a double-mastectomy.
+My mother is a doctor who did everything in her power to avoid cancer… yet, there it was.
+She faced endless doctor appointments and paralyzing decisions, chemo (which triggered an autoimmune disease that had been dormant), Herceptin infusions, and finally, a double mastectomy.
 Her final surgery was just last week.
 As she lays on the couch recuperating, I can’t believe we made it through all of that.
 It has been a whirlwind of fear, courage, love, strength, succumbing to weakness, and community support.

-Perhaps the most startling part of the experience for me was just how many people have been touched by breast cancer.
+The most startling part of the experience for me was just how many people have been touched by breast cancer.
 Statistically, 1-in-8 women in the US will get breast cancer.
-But on a personal level, I was overwhelmed by the number of people who reached out to say “I know what you and your mom are going through.
+But on a personal level, I was overwhelmed by the number of people who reached out to say, “I know what you and your mom are going through.
 Are you ok?
 Is there any way I can help?”
-Coworkers, friends, in-laws, acquaintances… they all stepped up to pitch in, and were quick to share reassuring stories of strength and hope.
+Coworkers, friends, in-laws, acquaintances… they all stepped up to pitch in and were quick to share reassuring stories of strength and hope.

-This is the true value of Friends in the Fight.
+This is the true value of having Friends in the Fight™.

-So today, in honor of my mother, the millions of other women out there who have had breast cancer, and all of the Friends who have played a supporting role, we celebrate Breast Cancer Awareness Month with stories of women who have turned their diagnosis into strength!
+So today, in honor of my mother, the millions of other women out there who have had breast cancer, and all of the Friends who have played a supporting role, we celebrate Breast Cancer Awareness Month.
+Here are the stories of 5 women who have turned their diagnoses into strength!

 The co-host of “Good Morning America” found a lump during a self-exam.
 She immediately got a mammogram, which came back normal.
 Her doctor advocated for an additional ultrasound screening, which showed a tumor, later identified as a very aggressive breast cancer.
 She shared her strength in an interview with CURE:

 Gloria Steinem is known by many as a role model for feminism, equality, and activism.
 Yet, when she was diagnosed at age 52, there were no role models.
 “It was like falling off a cliff because I couldn’t see enough people ahead of me,” she recalled.
-It was 1986, and not only were survival rates far lower, but women had not yet broken the stigma of speaking up about breast cancer.
-Not only has Gloria Steinem continued to advocate for women’s rights well into her 80’s, but she is now a role model of someone who has survived cancer without letting it define her.
+In 1986, survival rates were far lower, and there still existed a stigma around speaking up about breast cancer.
+Not only has Gloria Steinem continued to advocate for women’s rights well into her 80s, but she is now a role model of someone who has survived cancer without letting it define her.

-Whether you know her as Professor McGonogall, Violet Crawley, or one of her many other roles, Maggie Smith is an icon of strength.
+Whether you know her as Professor McGonagall, Violet Crawley, or another role, Maggie Smith is an icon of strength.
 You may not know that she was undergoing treatment for breast cancer during the filming of The Halfblood Prince.
-She expressed how it felt with open honesty, saying “it leaves you so flattened.”
-Yet somehow, she managed to make it through not only the remaining three Harry Potter films, but the new Downton Abbey film currently in theaters!
+She expressed how it felt with open honesty, saying, “it leaves you so flattened.”
+Yet somehow, she managed to make it through the remaining three Harry Potter films and the new Downton Abbey film currently in theaters!

-Some women find out they have an increased chance of breast cancer, and take preventative action.
+Some women find out they have an increased chance of breast cancer and take preventative action.
 Angelina Jolie famously spoke about her decision to have both breasts removed at age 37.
-Wanda Sykes was diagnosed with a non-invasive stage zero cancer and, because of her family history, elected for a double-mastectomy.
-She has been open about her decision, and in fact used her experience for a comedy routine that not only landed a killer joke, but also made a point about bias in medicine and unequal use of opiates.
+Wanda Sykes was diagnosed with a non-invasive stage zero cancer and, because of her family history, was elected for a double mastectomy.
+She has been open about her decision and, in fact, used her experience for a comedy routine that landed a killer joke while making a point about bias in medicine and unequal use of opiates.